-I currently teach as an adjunct lecturer at Boston College in the Department of Political Science.
-My course is on American Foreign Policy.
-Along with this teaching experience, I have been a teaching fellow or teaching assistant for over 14 classes at the undergraduate, continuing education, and graduate levels.
+I have previously taught as a visiting lecturer at Renmin Daxue (People’s University, Beijing-PRC), leading a Masters level seminar on Theories of International Relations.
+I also acted as an adjunct lecturer at Boston College in the Department of Political Science, teaching a course on American Foreign Policy.
+Along with this teaching experience, I have been a teaching fellow or teaching assistant for over 12 classes at the undergraduate, continuing education, and graduate levels.
 All available student evaluations can be accessed below.

 Adjunct lecturer for American Foreign Policy: American Foreign Policy (PO 516 Spring 2012) SYLLABUS and AFP COURSE EVALUATIONS (Rasmussen).

 - Chinese Politics Evaluations (Rasmussen);

 - Introduction to International Relations PS61 Course Evaluations (Rasmussen);

 Teaching assistant at the Fletcher School (graduate level):